monkeyK1n9/alx-low_level_programming/0x01-variables_if_else_while/README.md

-6-print_numberz is a C program that prints numbers with putchar 7-print_tebahpla is a C program to write alphabet in reverse order 8-print_base16 prints all numbers in base 16
+6-print_numberz is a C program that prints numbers with putchar 7-print_tebahpla is a C program to write alphabet in reverse order 8-print_base16 prints all numbers in base 16 9-print_comb.c is a C file that prints combination of single digits